 6.10 Unchecked Array Copying [XYW]

-SPARK prevents this vulnerability.
+With the exception of unsafe programming, the vulnerability as described in ISO/IEC TR 24772-1 clause 6.10 does not apply to SPARK.
 Array assignments in SPARK are only permitted between objects that have statically matching bounds.
-Hence all violations are detected at compile time.
+Hence all violations are detected by the SPARK analysis tools.
+SPARK programs that have been subject to this level of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.

 6.11 Pointer Type Conversions [HFC]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+The vulnerability as described in ISO/IEC TR 24772-1 clause 6.11 cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].
+SPARK does permit very limited variation of “owned access types” but…

 6.12 Pointer Arithmetic [RVG]

 This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].

-This is no longer true since SPARK permits limited forms of access types.

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+SPARK does permit very limited variation of “owned access types” but direct manipulation of accessing variable is prevented by the SPARK processor.

 6.13 NULL Pointer Dereference [XYH]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].
+SPARK does permit very limited of “owned access types” but forbids the sharing of access values between access variables and forbids setting access variables to Null.

 6.14 Dangling Reference to Heap [XYK]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].
+SPARK does permit very limited of “owned access types” but forbids the use of the heap or the declaration of storage pools.

 6.15 Arithmetic Wrap-around Error [FIF]

 6.15.1 Applicability to language

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to SPARK as wrap-around arithmetic is limited to modular types.
+With the exception of unsafe programming (see 4 Language concepts), the vulnerability as described in ISO/IEC TR 24772-1 clause 6.15 is not applicable to SPARK as wrap-around arithmetic is limited to modular types.
 Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.

 For non-modular arithmetic, the predefined exception Constraint_Error is raised whenever a wrap-around occurs but implementations are allowed to refrain from doing so when a correct final value is obtained.